wochap/webpack-react-static-boilerplate/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:8000
+# serve with hot reload at localhost:8080
 $ npm run dev

 # build for production with minification and serve dist files at localhost:8080
 $ npm run build

+# copy dist folder to gh-pages branch and push it
+$ npm run deploy
 ```